ammar-tanwar/bloglearnbay/posts/gaussian-and-normal-distribution.md

 So far, we've learned about the following:

-- The **normal distribution in statistics** and the probability bell curve.
+- The **normal distribution in statistics** and the probability bell curve

 - The mean and standard deviation in a normal distribution